iXsystems/TrueCommand-install/README.md

 ## Basic Process

 1. Install your OS (onto real hardware, or into a VM platform).
-Various
+2. Download and run the "setup.sh" script from this repository for your particular OS.

 ## Supported OS's